schitresh/system-design/design_concepts/1_architecture/1_architectures.md

   - Easy to develop, deploy and test, ideal for small organizations
   - Easy to rollback changes and debug
 - Challenges
-  - Any changes requires complete redeployment
+  - Any kind of changes require complete redeployment
   - Less scalable since each element can have different scalability requirement
 - Sections
   - Client Tier / User Layer / Presentation Layer / Front-end Layer